Houseboats

 Protection of Foreshore Vegetation

-With lake levels now returning to areas where considerable natural vegetation re-growth has occurred, houseboat operators may experience some difficulty in accessing popular mooring areas around the lake.
+When lake levels change, houseboat operators may experience some difficulty in accessing popular mooring areas around the lake.
 Boat owners are reminded that native vegetation is protected and must not be removed.